Build

 There is a place where real-time information, changing scenarios of public transportation systems, and the Internet of Things (IoT) meet—let's call it the Internet of Transportation Things (IoTT).
 One can think of it as a highly advanced and user-friendly transit app that functions with real-time data.
 With titans like IBM, Moovit, and Google Maps eyeing to capitalize on "Intelligent Transportation", IoTT is poised to revolutionize the way we perceive transportation, making it more accessible for daily commuters.

 As a developer, particularly into mobile app development, you might wonder how this new development affects you and how you can get involved.
-Whether you're an iOS or Android enthusiast, a real-time data stream network like PubNub can be your gateway to navigate this sea change.
+Whether you're an iOS or Android enthusiast, a real-time solution like PubNub can be your gateway to navigate this sea change.
 This new wave of handling public transit information brings the exciting future of IoTT closer to reality, envisioning a time when you might be developing a transit app for mobile devices that enables devices to connect to a channel and communicate, broadcasting things like current locations or destinations.
 Imagine a future where all this real-time information helps in grouping transportation based on this information for superior efficiency.

 PubNub is a powerful tool that is at the forefront of this evolution and continues to innovate with its state-of-the-art technology and trusted services in the field of IoT, backed by our renowned certifications and qualifications.
 This gives you the promising opportunity to create software applications that could redefine how transport systems work.
 These kinds of applications are becoming increasingly important in the transportation industry, proving to be beneficial for commuters, transit agencies, as well as transportation service providers.